indigo-astronomy/indigo/indigo_docs/DRIVER_DEVELOPMENT_BASICS.md

 - *indigo_update_property()* - one or more item values of the property are changed
 - *indigo_delete_property()* - property is not needed any more and shall not be used
 - *indigo_send_message()*  - broadcast a human readable text message

+Calls *indigo_define_property()*, *indigo_update_property()* and *indigo_delete_property()* can also send an optional human readable text message associated with the event.
+A common use for this message is in case of failure.
+For example, if the client request fails, the driver must set the property state to indicate error (ALERT state) and optionally can send the reason for the failure as a text message along with the update.

 Properties and items within the driver are defined with a group of functions:
 - *indigo_init_XXX_property()*